igormironchik/cfgfile/README.md

 tags.
 When using such includes in C++ code will be added corresponding include directives.
 And checking of classes' and namespaces' names will be turned off.
-And one more restriction is that that class's name for tag must be equal to tag_ + Name + _t, i.e. if data structure names Data then class for tag must be named tag_Data_t and be placed in the same namespace as Data class/ structure.
+And one more restriction is that that class's name for tag must be equal to tag_ + Name, i.e. if data structure names Data then class for tag must be named tag_Data and be placed in the same namespace as Data class/ structure.

 # Integration of Generator with QMake